Skip to main content

 Sleep

 The body needs sleep.
-It needs to rest, and it needs an opportunity to properly repair itself.
+It needs to rest, and it requires an opportunity to properly repair itself.
 Inadequate sleep not only triggers oxidative stress, aging your skin, but it has also been linked to lower levels of antioxidants (4).

 If you are battling with your sleep patterns, there are plenty of ways you can get a better night’s rest.
 This includes essential oils, food, or even redecorating your bedroom.